Badgerati/Pode/docs/Tutorials/Routes/Examples/LoginPage.md

 Next we have the login Route, which is actually two routes.
 The `GET /login` is the page itself, whereas the `POST /login` is the authentication part (the endpoint the `<form>` element's action will hit).

-For the `POST` Route, if Authentication passes the user is logged in and redirected to the home page, but if it failed they're taken back to the login page.
+For the `POST` Route, if authentication passes the user is logged in and redirected to the home page, but if it failed they're taken back to the login page.

 For the `GET` and `POST` login Route we supply the `-Login` switch, this flags that if the user navigates to the login page with an already verified session then they're automatically redirected to the home page (the `-SuccessUrl`).
 However, if they have no session or authentication fails then instead of a `403` being displayed, the login page is displayed instead (to prevent continuously trying to redirect to the `/login` page).